yosunemiquela/CarbonDynamics/README.md

     $  cd /path/to/CarbonDynamics
     $ R < data_prepare.R

 The script loads the inventory plot and fire data and preprocess it to create data input for the C dynamics model.
-It generates 3 Rdata files : Tree_list contains the monospecific black spruce diamater class data, prepared for running the model.
+It generates 3 Rdata files : Tree_list.Rdata contains the monospecific black spruce diamater-class data; spring_weighted_catch.Rdata and summer_weighted_catch.Rdata contain spring and summer head fire intensities, respectively, after accounting for fire size and variation in intensity within fire perimeter.
+prepared for running the model.

 Also these plots are generated: